stonepros/stone/doc/rados/operations/monitoring.rst

 Network Performance Checks
 --------------------------

-Ceph OSDs send heartbeat ping messages amongst themselves to monitor daemon availability.
+Stone OSDs send heartbeat ping messages amongst themselves to monitor daemon availability.
 We also use the response times to monitor network performance.
 While it is possible that a busy OSD could delay a ping response, we can assume that if a network switch fails multiple delays will be detected between distinct pairs of OSDs.